CityofToronto/bdit_data-sources/volumes/rescu/README.md

 >Currently within D&A and for the purpose of Data Requests, requesters tell requestees that data is not available.

 ### 4- Who is responsible for addressing data gaps/incomplete data?
->Not Clear but D&A can be contacted for the time being.
+>Gaps are handled / addressed using a variety of strategies, depending on the intended use of the data and the nature of the gap.
+D&A can be contacted for gaps  handled by them.

 ### 5- Are there data quality assessment processes for the data?
->Yes, there is a pipeline check but it needs to be updated to add upstream validation process.
+>The pipeline checks to see if a threshold of data points is met - if there are not enough data points to meet this threshold, data are not loaded into postgres
 ### 6- How often are data quality assessment processes for the data undertaken?
 >D&A process done daily.
 QA process counts the number of rows that have data with 7000 rows being the threshold.